Bryant Tyler’s review published on Letterboxd:

 The film explores Batman’s damaged psychology by taking the character below to his darkest place so he can finally confront his trauma to begin healing from it.
 In Homeric fashion, the introductory scene establishes key themes crucial to the story.
 As a child, Bruce Wayne’s parents, Thomas and Martha Wayne, are murdered in front of him: and he is powerless to stop it.
 At his parents’ funeral, Bruce runs away from the pain and his surrogate father, Alfred, and falls.
 Everything in this scene falls: leaves fall, snow falls, sparks fall, bullet shells fall, Thomas falls, pearls fall, Martha falls and finally Bruce falls.
 When Bruce falls, the camera turns upside down, showing that Bruce is not seeing things the “right way” any longer.
 Bruce’s initial decent concludes as he falls into a dark cave where he finds the Batman persona.
 As an adult, Bruce retroactively comments on his own self-deception.
 Batman’s mask has been a false salvation (“a beautiful lie”) - the alter-ego has become an addiction and escape from reality though which he “forces the world to make sense”.
 His work as Batman gave him meaning and purpose.
 Bruce grew up feeling powerless and fought to suppress his pain by gaining power – corporate power, physical power and the power to terrorize criminals.
 Bruce thought he was going to change his exterior world by stopping criminals, but after twenty years he sees little fruit to the labor of his Sisyphean task and feels his actions don’t have a lasting impact.
 Bruce has retreated to the cave and the penthouse rather than residing in Wayne Manor itself.
 The current state of the mansion is symbolic of Batman’s psyche and situation: an empty husk of the home it used to be.
 Bruce has lost touch with his original vision for Batman, due to his inability to handle his real and perceived failures.
 In his loss of himself, Batman no longer sees the humanity in criminals and has begun branding them like animals (this harkens back to The Mark of Zorro, a character who inspired Batman for Bruce and also left his mark at the scene).

 As Alfred directly interpolates, “powerlessness” is the key to understand Bruce’s psychology.
 When Bruce saw Superman and Zod fighting in Metropolis, he was transported back to his powerless childhood state and projected onto Superman the role of the ultimate criminal.
-The same powerlessness that he felt when he was a child was revisited and magnified when he witnessed the battle in Metropolis, and his powerless was evident as he stayed on the phone with a friend in the collapsing building, saved an already-amputated employee, and hugged a little girl who just lost her mother.
+The same powerlessness that he felt when he was a child was revisited and magnified when he witnessed the battle in Metropolis, and his powerless was evident as he stayed on the phone with a friend in the collapsing building, was only able to save an already-amputated employee, and hugged a little girl who just lost her mother (who was now an orphan).
 Again he was powerless to do anything, and again “[he] let his family die.”
 Bruce has convinced himself he would show Batman’s worth and honor his father’s legacy through the bravery of killing Superman.
 When Alfred confronts him about this saying “you’re going to war.
 [Superman] is not our enemy […] its suicide”.
 Bruce doesn’t deny Alfred’s argument, but rationalizes his crusade saying “we’ve seen what promises are worth.
 [Even if he’s good today] how many have stayed that way?
 Even if there is even a one percent chance, we have to take it as an absolute certainty.”
 It’s important to distinguish that this “one percent” doctrine is not Bruce’s real motivation; it’s just part of his rationalization to himself.
 He further cherry-picks a point in the Wayne history that frames him as a hunter, characterizing his dehumanization of Superman as mere prey and creates a narrative that Superman is an all-powerful animal, which if left unchecked, “could wipe out the entire human race”.
 Bruce also compares Superman to his greatest criminal enemy as a “freak dressed like [a] clown”, the same clown who killed his adopted son.
 Batman feels “the world only makes sense if you force it to”; acknowledging at some level that he has a skewed perspective and that he imposes his interpretations on reality, rather than taking reality as it is.
 He tells Superman “I understand”, conveying that he has all the information he is willing to accept.
 He tells Superman “you were never a god”, (failure to live up to Bruce’s idea of God) and “you were never even a man” (Superman has no humanity).
 When Batman later defeats Superman in their fight, he isn’t lecturing about the “one-percent” doctrine, he wants to impress upon Superman how naïve he was to cling to hope.
 Until this point, he’s refused to engage in conversation, so these words mean everything Batman wants to communicate to Superman before he dies.
 “I bet your parents taught you that you mean something; that you're here for a reason.
 My parents taught me a different lesson, dying in a gutter for no reason at all.
 They taught me that the world only makes sense if you force it to.”
 The “parents” Batman references are conceptual; he has reduced them to mere props in the formation of his worldview and patterns of thinking.
 He subconsciously knows he has tarnished their legacy: conveyed through a monstrous Bat erupting from their crypt in his nightmares, also prophesying that if he spills (Superman’s) blood, this is what he will become.
 The titular fight for Bruce parallels his initial fall: into the cave and into darkness.
 The progression of the fight represents Bruce descending deeper and deeper into the Madness: on the rooftop he destroys the Bat Signal, then the fight continues to descend below to the lowest point in the building, where Bruce will have to make a choice.
 Snyder deliberately has Batman's mask broken in half to symbolize the choice between his humanity and the monster that Batman is on the precipice of becoming.

 One of the main difficulties audiences had in understanding was the resolution of Batman and Superman’s fight.
 A typical revenge tragedy takes a character all the way to where they will carry out the vengeance: if they do, they are actually harming themselves.
 This moment is called anagnorisis: a recognition or moment of clarity when a character gains understanding of either their or another’s true identity or discovers the true nature of their own situation.
 In the moment Batman is going to strike Superman, cognitively, there is no way he expects to hear the name of his mother.
 Superman says “you're letting him kill Martha”, appealing to both Batman’s past heroism and current guilt complex.
 This caused Batman to pause and process: the fact that he’s standing over someone about to kill them (the character did live long enough to see himself become the villain), that Superman is bleeding (so he does bleed and is not too powerful to exist), realizing that he would be responsible for making Superman an orphan - all of these realizations domino in this moment as he realizes he misjudged Superman.
 Bruce is also having a PTSD flashback, reliving the trauma he has suppressed and run from.
 Bruce is remembering a time before he cast the spell on himself; realizing that while his “force” let him take command of his life, it did not honor his parents or free him from being “fallen”.
 He starts to see his own father in Superman, but when Lois arrives and clarifies “it’s his mother’s name”, Bruce not only sees his father in Superman, he sees himself.
 He can no longer deny Superman’s humanity or assert that his crusade was for mankind.
 The entire facade falls apart and he can no longer fool himself with a lie that he has told since childhood.
 For the first time in a long time Bruce truly empathizes with someone else, finally snapping out of his vengeful tunnel vision.
 Furthermore, Bruce had stopped trusting; the partnership with Robin was over, he lies to Alfred and he doesn’t even trust himself.
 Yet even under his boot, Superman still saw in him someone who saves, someone who could protect his mother and chooses to trust - calling out the best in Batman.
 Bruce is shown grace and forgiven by the man he was about to kill, and more than that, Superman trusts him with saving his mother.
 Bruce recognizes Superman is needed elsewhere and affirms Superman’s trust: making him a promise (something he previously said were useless), “They need you at the ship.
 I’ll make you a promise, Martha won’t die tonight”.
 Bruce has been on the wrong path, but his experiences were not a waste: only because of his years of training can he save Martha in the warehouse.
 He has been given a chance to show that his skills and work as Batman do have value, and in saving Martha Kent he is able to free himself of the demons that have haunted and driven him since childhood.
 Bruce had disconnected from and taken Alfred for granted, but after his encounter with Superman, he admits his fault and tells his surrogate Father “I don’t deserve you.”
 Bruce begins to trust in the value of promises again.